 Cancer Patients at the Cancer Institute at Mulago

 Joseph and Cathy, WeRemnant coordinators in Uganda, purchase bathing soap, gloves, sugar, maize flour, beans, water, toothpaste and other basic items for cancer patients sleeping on the floors of the cancer ward and public streets outside the Uganda Cancer Institute at Mulago Hospital in Kampala.

 Why are cancer patients sleeping on the floors of Mulago Hospital?

 Mulago is a large reference hospital whose patients come from many different parts of the country.
 Cathy noticed a shocking reality for some of the patients seeking help at the cancer ward.
 The standard of care is such that once patients are diagnosed with cancer and have received their initial treatments, they must wait two weeks for the next treatment.
 However, many of the patients come from far away villages and towns.
 They are too poor to return home.
 So they sleep on the hospital floors and in the streets, waiting for their next treatment.
 No food, no showers, no family, no support.
 Without Cathy, many would simply go hungry and recover alone.

 JESUS does not forget the forgotten and the suffering.
 HE always sends HIS Remnant.

-Without this, many would not have hot meals, change of clothes or even shoes.
+Without this expression of love, many would not have hot meals, a change of clothes or even shoes.

 Thanks to the generosity of the WeRemnant family, Cathy is able to purchase the supplies needed to continue to express the love of JESUS CHRIST to these precious children.